Selected Faculty Publications

 2010 Co-author (with Charles Lindholm).
 Book Review of Crying Shame: Metaculture, Modernity and the Exaggerated Death of Lament(James Wilce).
 Ethos Journal.
 Vol. 38, Issue 3.

 Manski, Ben.
 “The Constitutional Revolution.”
-Routledge, New York City. (forthcoming).
+Routledge, New York City. (under contract).

 Peer Reviewed Journals